yinkeet/docker-nodejs/README.md

 3. Anytime you make changes to any js file in the resources folder, an uglified js file with the same name and **min** extension will be compiled in the corresponding public folder.
 In this example **custom.min.js** can be found at **src/public/hello-world**.

 4. You could also add a **JS** file directly to any js folder in the **public** folder.
 But bear in mind that if a same named **SCSS** file also exists in the css folder it will be overwritten.

+## Production

+### Running server in production

+Running the server in production is easy, there are 2 commands in **docker-utilities** to help us do just that.

+1. Prepare the utilities script (skip this step if you have already done it)

+        $ chmod +x docker-utilities.sh

+    to make the it executable.

+2. Run the server by using the utilities shell script included

+        $ ./docker-utilities.sh build-run-prod

+    This command builds the resources folder for production then runs the server in production mode.

+        $ ./docker-utilities.sh run-prod

+    This command just runs the server in production mode.

 ### Folder structure